xiahangyu/ALE-Atari-Width/README.md

 ===========
 1. Loading game background.
 This is done in the src/controllers/internal_controller.cpp at line 60 with background set to false.
 Parameter for the loadBgFromMatrix should be set to the format of "./backgrounds/game_name/background.matrix".

+Note that screens of game Space Invaders are of size (250, 160), not (210, 160) any more.
+Screen size variables should be updated in src/common/Constants.h at line 100 and 102 by changing 210 to 250.
+Besides, since we have changed a head file.
+The whole project should be recompiled.

 2. Set screen feature types(Game RAM, Background subtracted game screen, Bpros game screen).
 Screen feature types can be set in the src\common\Default.cpp with configurations set to:

   Game RAM: